AlisherMyrgyyassov/BRATS-DeepLearning-Utility-Toolkit/README.md

 * Random Channel Replacement With Gaussian Noise

 #  How to Use
+IMPORTANT: Make sure that you have BRATS2021 installed and use its folder as the main directory.

 To use the classes or functions in this toolkit, you need to import them as follows:

 ```